12 Benefits of Technology in the Classroom

 #10 Personalizes Learning

-Each student’s preferred learning path is unique.
-Technology provides opportunities to differentiate instruction and personalize learning by offering students multiple assignment submission types or a variety of mediums through which to learn new material. (i.e., Videos, podcasts, articles, etc.)
+Each student’s learning path is unique.
+Technology provides opportunities to differentiate instruction and personalize learning by offering students multiple assignment submission types or a variety of mediums through which to learn new material (e.g., Videos, podcasts, articles, etc.).

 How to Prepare Students for the Digital World

-Schools like Kern County continue to wonder how they can better prepare students for the increasingly digital world they'll grow into.
-Specific examples of how to get started with technology in the classroom can help outline the next steps for putting students on the path to lifelong success.
+Schools like Kern County continue to wonder how to prepare students for the increasingly digital world they'll grow into.
+Specific examples of how to get started with technology in the classroom outline the next steps for putting students on the path to lifelong success.

 Examples of Technology in the Classroom